jduck/bs25-slides/slides.md

 The Linux Foundation is a neutral, trusted hub for developers and organizations to code, manage, and scale open technology projects and ecosystems."

 Revenue of 250+ million annually
+* Spends < 5 million on Kernel Org

 # Linux Foundation II - Projects